depperm/first-project-ideas/README.md

 - Tetris

     Every configuration of four blocks orthogonally connected, you control their fall downward, complete rows, and keep it from reaching the top.
 Did I mention it gets faster the longer you play.
+- Bejeweled/Candy Crush

+    Connect 3+ shapes from a grid to have new shapes drop down.
+Have combos do interesting things, have multipliers do something else in the game, have boosts, have special squares, or don't use squares at all.

 ### Recreate the Greats
 These are massive undertakings, but the best form of flattery is imitation.
 Like only do these if you want to work on something for a looooong time or like inflicting torture on your mind.